FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Account settings account settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Click Account Settings on the secondary menu bar to enter the Account Settings interface.
-Account management functions are only available to super administrators and administrators.
+Account management functions are only available to administrators.
 The function is divided into the following three modules:

 User Management
 ++++++++++++++++++++++++